Miele dishwashers rated

 How much do Miele dishwashers cost?

-Miele dishwashers occupy the premium end of the market, with some costing more than £1,200, although we have reviewed models from £450.
+Miele dishwashers occupy the premium end of the market, and there's no getting away from the fact that these are pricey dishwashers.
+We've tested one Miele machine costing more than £1,200, although we have reviewed slimline models from £500.

 Choosing the best Miele dishwasher

 Full-sized dishwashers from Miele have capacity for either 13 or 14 place settings (12 place settings is the lowest capacity for a full-sized dishwasher).
 It also makes slimline dishwashers, which usually have the capacity for nine place settings.
-Miele dishwashers are usually white, but some are also available in black, brown and stainless steel.
+Miele dishwashers are usually white, but some are also available in black, brown or stainless steel.

-If you're sold on a Miele, find out whether they figure in our Best Buy dishwashers.

-As you'd expect given their higher-than-average price, Miele dishwashers tend to come with a range of helpful features.
-Most will have a delay start, a display that indicates the time remaining until the wash cycle is finished and auto-sensors that adapt the wash based on how dirty the dishes are.
+As you'd expect given their higher-than-average price, Miele dishwashers tend to come with a range of helpful advanced features.
+Most will have a delay start, a display that indicates the time remaining until the wash cycle is finished, and auto-sensors that adapt the wash based on how dirty the dishes are.
+You can find out more about these features by heading to our how to buy the best dishwasher guide.

-You can contact Miele by calling its customer support line on 0330 160 6600 or via its website: www.miele.co.uk.
+You can contact Miele by calling its customer support line on 0330 160 6600 or via its website: miele.co.uk.